 These sturdy vessels were built to manoeuvre the coal filled compartment boats, known as tom puddings, from the West Yorkshire coal fields to Goole.

-A converted lifeboat with wheelchair lift, Telethon Louise provides the Waterways Museum's tour of Goole Docks, including No.5 Boat Hoist.
+A converted lifeboat, Telethon Louise provides the Waterways Museum's tour of Goole Docks, including No.5 Boat Hoist.

 Built in 1957 SERVICE is Sheffield size (61’x15’6”) and carried cargos for

 Ernest V. Waddington Ltd of Swinton, South Yorkshire

 Half day and evening trips last up to 4 hours.